If you’re a regular improviser, my guess is that there are two elements of the improv universe that keep you coming back over and over.

 The second aspect of improv that has you trudging through bad weather to do a 20 minute set for 5 audience members is this: you want to get better.
 Beyond the joy of getting laughs and living in the moment, you have a desire to improve your craft and become the sort of performer you look up to.
 Let’s talk about how to do that.
 I apologize in advance for doing most of the talking.

-In his book Talent is Overrated, Fortune magazine editor Geoff Colvin theorizes that those who truly excel in any area of life engage in something called purposeful practice.
+In his book Talent Is Overrated: What Really Separates World-Class Performers from Everybody Else, Fortune magazine editor Geoff Colvin theorizes that those who truly excel in any area of life engage in something called purposeful practice.
 Purposeful practice is just what it sounds like: it’s practice with a specific goal in mind.
 Using Tiger Woods as an example, Colvin argues that Woods does not just mindlessly hit golf balls for hours on end, hoping he will improve through sheer repetition.
 He works relentlessly on minute aspects of putting, chipping and driving the ball – often getting worse before he gets better – in order to achieve the ultimate aim of becoming a more well-rounded professional.
 He’s also doing it to get laid.

 And so it goes with improv.
 If you want to become a better improviser, you need to be able to honestly assess where you’re at, identify what you need to work on, then use your stage time effectively in building up a specific skill.
 Yes, taking classes can help, but if you are not actively training yourself to understand why some improv choices are stronger than others, you are mostly wasting your time and money.
 No matter how great your instructor, she can only give you exercises to do and feedback to consider: it’s up to you to internalize what she’s saying.